trofimovby/rsschool-cv/cv.md

 - 🤹🏽 I have the ability to self-organization, the desire to develop and improve myself.

 ## About me
-I am a full-time student at BSUIR, and already have skills in web development, since 2020 I began to delve into the study of HTML, CSS, JavaScript (vanila).
+I am a full-time student at BSUIR and already have skills in web development, since 2020 I began to delve into the study of HTML, CSS, JavaScript (vanila).
 I am also actively studying and practicing the topic of blockchain, cryptocurrencies and web 3.0.
 I want to continue improving my skills and am open to new knowledge and technologies.